bcgov/wps-research/py/fort_nelson/README.md

 * export_euclidean.py -- pulls patches from TIF imagery with respect to training/annotations.
 * classify_euclidean.cu -- generates classification maps from the reference/training patches ( binary format )

+* hex_aggregate_cuda_enhanced.cu -- rolls up the probability using a hex grid.